 hypothesis of multiple ways to implement a variation, but you are unable

 to decide which combination should be tested.

 When Not to Use Multivariate Testing?

 - The volume of visitors landing on your website is less.
-This is because in an MVT test the combinations to test increase and it is important that you have a fairly big amount of traffic and conversions
+This is because in an MVT test, the combinations to test increase, and you must have a fairly big amount of traffic and conversions

 - You have less time to test because more element combinations require a longer to test